He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 Asked repeatedly how that seemingly ordinary speech could affect him so deeply, Regnery finally wrote in an email, “Against this ebullient optimism I saw nascent political correctness stifling debate, unrestricted immigration changing the demographics of the country, affirmative action penalizing whites and open housing curtailing freedom of association.”

 The change didn’t come all at once.
 During the Clinton years, “I marinated,” he said.
-But he increasingly saw the conservative heritage of his uncle, and authors like William Buckley, as a betrayal.
+But he increasingly saw the conservative heritage of his uncle, and of authors like William Buckley, as a betrayal.
 They had accommodated political correctness and embraced things such as free markets, military intervention overseas, and support for Israel.
 So, as he approached 60 years old, having made little mark upon the world, he started “collecting” people, as he put it, of like mind.

 BUILDING A WHITE NATIONALIST EMPIRE

-He called up Jared Taylor, founder of the American Renaissance magazine, which regularly publishes stories about black and immigrant crime and once argued that blacks “are more psychopathic than whites.”
+He called up Jared Taylor, founder of the American Renaissance magazine, which regularly publishes stories about black and immigrant crime and once argued that black people “are more psychopathic than whites.”
 Taylor had already convened conferences of other white nationalists.
 Regnery headed down to Kentucky to see him.
-He sought out Sam Francis, a one-time Washington Times columnist who went on to become chairman of an anti-immigration organization, and Dickson, the Atlanta-based attorney who made his name defending members of the Ku Klux Klan.
+He sought out Sam Francis, a one-time Washington Times columnist who went on to become chairman of an anti-immigration organization, and Sam Dickson, the Atlanta-based attorney who made his name defending members of the Ku Klux Klan.

 He invited them and roughly 10 others in December 1999 to a lavish, Gatsby-era Florida resort, the Don CeSar, better known as the Pink Palace for its rose-colored towers and archways.
-Regnery had prepared a grandiose opening speech titled "For Our Children's Children.”
-Warning of an ominous future — “generation by generation our kind will be winnowed out” — he closed with a vision of the North American population carved up “along racial, cultural and social lines.”
+Regnery had prepared a grandiose opening speech titled “For Our Children's Children.”
+Warning of an ominous future — “generation by generation our kind will be winnowed out” — he closed with a vision of the North American population carved up “along racial, cultural, and social lines.”

-“I am for The United States ceding territory” to create smaller countries “that are indivisible by reason of race, religion or mutual interests,” he declared.
+“I am for the United States ceding territory” to create smaller countries “that are indivisible by reason of race, religion, or mutual interests,” he declared.
 “I charge the participants of this conference with the sacred task of beginning to secure for our children’s children a proper home.”

 He led the way, playing a crucial role in the 2001 launch of the Charles Martel Society, which describes itself as “the intellectual home of Western Nationalism.”
 Regnery never had formal criteria for which groups the organization should fund, he said; he simply knows what he likes.
 Regnery himself signed the Charles Martel Society’s initial tax form, and entirely covered the first year’s budget of $48,000.

 People affiliated with the Charles Martel Society instantly clam up about it when asked.
 Taylor initially said, “I don’t know about the Charles Martel Society.”
-Later, when reminded that he is listed on the organization’s paperwork as a founding member, he said,“My association with it is so old I don’t think I can talk about it.”
+Later, when reminded that he is listed on the organization’s paperwork as a founding member, he said, “My association with it is so old I don’t think I can talk about it.”

-Richard Spencer, asked about it over lunch, abruptly changed the subject: “Excellent meal” he exclaimed.
+Richard Spencer, asked about it over lunch, abruptly changed the subject: “Excellent meal,” he exclaimed.

 “It’s a secret society,” explained Kevin MacDonald, the only member who would discuss it.
 Only the board is public, as required by law, he said.
 MacDonald, who is a well known white nationalist academic, writes frequently about Jews and says that they have a “desire for the end of Europe as a Christian civilization with its traditional ethnic base.”
 He is a retired professor at California State University at Long Beach.
-The Charles Martel Society members, he said, are bound by non-disclosure agreements: “You have to sign a paper saying you will not divulge any information.
+The Charles Martel Society members, he said, are bound by nondisclosure agreements: “You have to sign a paper saying you will not divulge any information.
 If you did it, you’d be thwarted by a lawsuit.”

 But one thing that MacDonald was happy to divulge: the group’s racist precepts.
 “From the beginning,” he said, “we stressed you had to be on board about race and you have to be on board about Jewish influence.”
 Taylor, he said, is an outlier at the Society meetings because he believes Jews are white and should be accepted.